Eric Phipps: Ambassador to France

-In 1937, Phipps was transferred to Paris as British Ambassador to France.
+In 1937, Phipps was posted to Paris as British Ambassador to France.

 During his time in Paris, Phipps strongly identified himself with French Foreign Minister Georges Bonnet, and most of his dispatches to London reflected Bonnet's influence.
 On 24 September 1938, at the height of the great crisis over Czechoslovakia that was to culminate in the Munich Agreement, Phipps reported back to London "all that is best in France is against war, almost at any price", but it was opposed by a "small, but noisy and corrupt, war group".
 Phipps's negative assessment of the willingness and ability of France to go to war with Germany in 1938 created doubts in London about the value of France as an ally.

 In October 1938, Bonnet carried out a purge of the Quai d'Orsay, sidelining a number of officials opposed to his policy.
 In the aftermath of the purge, Bonnet was congratulated by Phipps for removing the "warmongers" René Massigli and Pierre Comert from the Quai d'Orsay, but he went on to complain that Bonnet should have sacked Secretary-General Alexis Saint-Legér Léger as well.
 In response, Bonnet claimed that he and Saint-Legér Léger saw "eye to eye".
 Phipps, who knew about the state of relations between the two, drily noted that "in that case the eyes must be astigmatic".

-In November 1939, suffering from ill-health, Phipps retired to Wiltshire.
-He died of a pulmonary embolism following a prostatectomy at the London Clinic in 1945.
+In November 1939, suffering from ill-health, Phipps retired to West Stowell House, near Marlborough, Wiltshire.
+He was a member of White's, the St James’s Club, the Turf Club, and the Beefsteak Club.